Becoming a team lead: a survival guide

 - I’m ready to be a manager.
 Not all team lead roles come with management responsibilities, but I don’t think it’s possible to completely avoid management.
 You will be the first person your team comes to when they have a problem.
 You should be ready to deal with conflicts, personal or private issues, as well as menial things like holiday and sick leave.
 On top of that, you should know how and when to deal out both praise and criticism.

 - I know how to influence change.
 Being a leader doesn’t enable you to force change.
-It does buy you a little bit of influence, and making change is all about learning how to use the influence you have to convince people to want the same change as you.
+What it does is buy you a little bit of extra influence.
+Making change is all about learning how to use the influence you have to convince people to want the same change as you.
 Change happens easiest when everybody wants it.

 Setting yourself up for the role